-As of April 30, 2018 and January 31, 2018, the Company had intangible assets, net of \$2.5 million and \$2.8 million, respectively.
+As of July 31, 2018 and January 31, 2018, the Company had intangible assets, net of \$2.3 million and \$2.8 million, respectively.
 The Company's intangible assets include customer relationships, website development, trade names and trademarks, acquired technology and domains.
 These intangible assets are amortized using the straight-line method over their estimated economic lives, which range from 3 to 15 years.
 Intangible assets with finite lives are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of such assets may not be recoverable.

-The Company determined that no events occurred or circumstances changed during thethree months ended April 30, 2018 and 2017 that would indicate that its intangible assets with finite lives may not be recoverable.
+The Company determined that no events occurred or circumstances changed during thesix months ended July 31, 2018 and 2017 that would indicate that its intangible assets with finite lives may not be recoverable.
 However, if certain events occur or circumstances change, it may be necessary to record impairment charges in the future.

-Amortization expense related to intangible assets totaled \$0.2 million for each of the three months ended April 30, 2018 and 2017.
+Amortization expense related to intangible assets totaled \$0.2 million and \$0.3 million for the three and six months ended July 31, 2018, respectively, and \$0.1 million and \$0.3 million for the three and six months ended July 31, 2017, respectively.